 How much will it cost?

 My session fee is $125.
-I am an in-network provider for EMI (Educators Mutual), PEHP and the University of Utah Plans.
-Your out of pocket depends on your plan and deductible, it's best to confirm this with your insurance provider before our first session.
+I am an in-network provider for EMI (Educators Mutual), PEHP, Select Health and the University of Utah Plans.
+The out of pocket depends on your plan and deductible, it's best to confirm this with your insurance provider before our first session.
 I am also happy to offer a sliding fee scale upon request.

 What about medications?